 Suppose first that parties choose climate commitments solely for their policy value.
-In particular, we assume that holding office is irrelevant, $\Psi \to 0$, and that elections are not sensitive to climate policy, $F' \to 0$.
+To isolate this mechanism, we assume that holding office is irrelevant, $\Psi \to 0$ , and that elections are not sensitive to climate policy, $F' \to 0$ .
 Setting a commitment is valuable insofar as it ties politicians' hands when enacting future mitigation efforts.
-Since elections are insensitive to climate commitments, the probability of G winning the election is effectively a constant $p \in [0, 1]$ such that G's payoff is with B's payoff defined analogously.
-Parties set commitments to affect the implementation of effort a_g^ after the election.
+Since climate commitments serve as endogenous reference points, they define the scope of possible policies that could be implemented in the future.
+Thus, choosing a commitment has value if incumbents can ensure that potential electoral opposition will not deviate from climate policies they like.
+Parties set commitments to affect the implementation of effort $a_q^$ after the election.